mjgarciamoran/kpop_analysis/README.md

-# K-Pop Song Release and Analytics Analysis - Work In Progress
+# K-Pop Song Release and Analytics - Preliminary Data Quality Assessment

-This repository contains my analysis of K-Pop song release and daily YouTube analytics data from the database previously created in this project: __[K-Pop Release Database with Daily Analytics](https://github.com/mjgarciamoran/kpop_release_database)__.
+This repository contains the preliminary data quality assessment of the K-Pop song release and daily YouTube analytics data I have gathered and stored in the following repository: __[K-Pop Release Database with Daily Analytics](https://github.com/mjgarciamoran/kpop_release_database)__.

 ---
 ## Structure of the database